keymanapp/keyboards/release/gff/gff_amharic_classic/HFMLL-Principles.md

     covered in these recommendations under a multilingual context (but will apply for a Gurage-only keyboard).
   * Assumption that letter-family specific layers are used by the keyboard to support entry of the syllables associated with a base letter displayed in the intial, or shifted, state of the keyboard.
+  * Design considerations are biased for right-handed typists, typing with a single finger.
+Some rules might apply in the first for left-handed typists.

 ## Hints
 Hints are a means of informing the typist of addition characters available from a given key.
 Accessing the associated